Sean Marks

-Sean Andrew Marks (born 23 August 1975) is a New Zealand-American basketball executive and former player and coach who is the general manager and alternate owner of the Brooklyn Nets of the National Basketball Association (NBA).
+Sean Andrew Marks (born 23 August 1975) is a New Zealand-American basketball executive and former player and coach who is the general manager of the Brooklyn Nets of the National Basketball Association (NBA).
 He was the first New Zealand-born player to play in the NBA.
 Marks won two championships with the San Antonio Spurs: one as a player in 2005 and another as an assistant coach in 2014.

 Basketball career

 After attending Rangitoto College in Auckland, Marks moved to the United States in 1992 to play for the University of California, Berkeley where he majored in political science, graduating with a BA degree in 1998.
-He was drafted 44th overall in the 1998 NBA Draft by the New York Knicks, and was traded on draft night, alongside Charles Oakley, to the Toronto Raptors for Marcus Camby.
+He was drafted 44th overall in the 1998 NBA draft by the New York Knicks, and was traded on draft night, alongside Charles Oakley, to the Toronto Raptors for Marcus Camby.
 Marks would later play for the Miami Heat and San Antonio Spurs.

 In 2000–01, Marks started the season with Śląsk Wrocław of Poland, and in December 2000 had an unsuccessful ten-day contract (0 games) with the Seattle SuperSonics, returning to his Polish team until the season ended.
 In 2003–04, while with the Spurs, he did not play a single second due to patella tendonitis.

-In the next season, while playing for the Spurs Marks averaged 10 minutes per game and produced an average of 3 points and 2 rebounds.
+In the next season, while playing for the Spurs, Marks averaged 10 minutes per game and produced an average of 3 points and 2 rebounds.
 That year the Spurs won the NBA championship by defeating the Detroit Pistons in seven games.
 Marks did not receive any playing time for the Spurs during the 2005 playoffs.